Post

 • Multiple export formats: CSV, JSON, and Markdown outputs

-• Advanced filtering: exclude GitHub-created actions, unique actions reporting
+• Advanced filtering: exclude GitHub-created actions, unique actions reporting, and ability to exclude archived and forked repositories

 Sample output: